Improving pharma regulatory workflows: optimizing the MAA process with BPMN

 - Improved cross-team collaboration: Alignment across teams reduces miscommunication and delays.

-- Data-driven optimization: Workflow simulation enables data-based process improvements.
+- Data-driven process optimization: Workflow simulation enables data-based process improvements.

 - Traceability and compliance: All tasks, documents, and decisions are fully documented and audit-ready